stevehanstudio/piRNA_workflow/INDEX_BUILDING_STRATEGY.md

 This document explains our approach to handling bioinformatics index files in the piRNA workflow project.

-## Why Indexes Shouldn't Be in Git
+## Why Indexes is not stored in this repository

 ### **1. File Size Issues**
 - **Bowtie indexes** (`.ebwt` files): 2-10GB each